neotheicebird/scienceofsoul/_posts/2015-11-24-on-facing-death-all-fears-disappear.md

 It is tough to face the idea of death, but I choose to face it now and be free of its bonds, to be like the day I was born, like those days before this world taught me to live with an illusion.

-This one cannot be practised, its more like a realization that hits us.
+This one cannot be practiced, its more like a realization that hits us.
 There you go, I am hitting you with it right now, *'You would have to die someday'*.

 <p class="message">
 Face it and be free of it.